katedebethune/p4/readme.md

 * Demonstrates "CRUD" operations: create, read, update, and delete<br />

 App description: <br />
-Judiths Kitchen - a website and online catering app for a new cafe<br /><br />
+Jenny's Kitchen - a website and online catering app for a new cafe<br /><br />
 Summary: this site will provide a web presence to support the marketing of a new cafe.
 The cafe will offer high-quality, fresh prepared foods, sandwiches, soups, salads, and baked goods.
 Counter service will be offered.
 Patrons can dine in or take foods to go.